IntegrierBar/FPComputerGames/Architecture.md

 ## Components

 These are Nodes that contain important functionality.
-They are designed in a way such that adding the node to an object ads the functionality to the object.
+They are designed in a way such that adding the node to an object adds the functionality to the object.

-For example a HealthComponent contains all neccessary data for an object to have hp and take damage. <br>
+For example a HealthComponent contains all necessary data for an object to have hp and take damage. <br>
 Adding a HealthComponent to any entity such as a slime, the player but also a chest or a wall, makes it so the entity can take damage and be destroyed.

 ### HealthComponent